Rough Potential Recovery in the Plane: Introduction

 The { DN} map $\Lambda_{V-\kappa^2}$ can be recovered from the scattering amplitude at a fixed energy $\kappa^2>0$ (see the appendix), from which we are able to recover the potential $V-\kappa^2\chi_\Omega$ rather than $V$.
 We are free to choose the domain~$\Omega$.
 Taking $\Omega$ to be a square, we obtain the following recovery formula.
 Here $U_{k,x}$ are Bukhgeim solutions which solve $\Delta u= (V -\kappa^2)u$ in $\Omega$.

 \begin{thm} Let $V \in {H}^{1/2}$ be supported in a square $\Omega$.
 Then

 \end{thm}

 Interpreting the problem acoustically, it is unsurprising that we are unable to recover potentials in $H^s$ with $s<1/2$.
-Taking where $c(x)$ denotes the speed of sound at~$x$, the scattering solutions $u$ also satisfy $c^2\Delta u + \kappa^2 u=0$.
+Taking where $c(x)$ denotes the speed of sound at~$x$, the scattered solutions $u$ also satisfy $c^2\Delta u + \kappa^2 u=0$.
 Now there are potentials in $H^s$, with $s<1/2$, which are singular on closed curves (see for example~\cite{Z}).
 Thus the speed of sound is zero on the curve and so a continuous solution~$u$ would be zero.
-That is to say, the continuous incident waves cannot pass through the curve, and we should not expect to be able to detect a modification of the potential in the interior.
-From this point of view, the uniqueness result of Bl{\aa}sten \cite{Blastenpp} reflects tunneling phenomena in quantum mechanics.
+That is to say, the continuous incident waves cannot pass through the curve and we should not expect to be able to detect modifications of the interior of the potential which is cloaked in some sense (see \cite{GKLU} for more sophisticated types of cloaking).
+From this point of view, the uniqueness results \cite{Blastenpp, IY} reflect the tunneling phenomenon in quantum mechanics.